Our two heroes battling the same blood cancer

 26 November 2021

-Since starting her fundraising page with a goal of $4,000, Elle has since raised nearly double that amount – with $7,140 raised for the Leukaemia Foundation.
+Since starting her fundraising page with a goal of $4,000, Elle had raised nearly double that amount – with $7,140 raised for the Leukaemia Foundation.

-On Saturday, 16 October this year, Australia came together to shine a light on blood cancer, and on the darkness that it brings to each person it touches.
+On Saturday, 16 October 2021, Australia came together to shine a light on blood cancer, and on the darkness that it brings to each person it touches.
 On the night, Elle and her husband Julian both lit a blue lantern for two people very close to their hearts.

 “A year ago, we learnt about this cancer when Julian's Dad was diagnosed, and it completely rocked our world.
 More recently my Mum received the same diagnosis.
 We certainly weren’t expecting my Mum, Anne to call us with the same diagnosis just 12 months later.
 Having our two heroes diagnosed with terminal cancer has flipped our world upside down and we’re unsure how to navigate it without grief.”
 Elle said.